 They’re supposed to be practical, highly functional rooms, and yet, we’re always struggling to hang a towel.

 The good news is that it’s quite simple to expand bathroom storage without breaking the budget.
 Chances are you already have suitable items waiting to be used or a trip to Kmart or Bunnings will equip you with the materials for the job.

-By following these bathroom storage ideas, clutter can quickly become a thing of the past.
+By following these bathroom supplies and storage ideas, clutter can quickly become a thing of the past.
 Keeping mum, dad, and the kids organised is no easy task, but functional home storage is a great place to start.

 For more technical tasks, call the team at Jim’s Plumbing Perth, Adelaide, Melbourne, Brisbane and beyond.
 For simple DIY solutions, explore the ideas below.

 Unless there’s a window positioned above, you should really consider adding some over the toilet storage shelves.
 This typically wasted space is ideal for a floating wall shelf, shelves, or a smartly designed cabinet with room at the base for you and the loo.

 The additional shelf space can take care of the air freshener, some decoration and your toilet roll holder, so it always remains within reach.
 Keep a magazine or book stowed up there for when you’re chasing that highly desirable toilet reading solitude – maybe best reserved for when the kids are at school or down for a nap.

 2. Introduce a Bathroom Caddy

 A bathroom caddy is great for adding storage when you lack in shelves and free drawer space.
 This is essentially a small storage cabinet on wheels that’s capable of moving freely around your floor space.

 Use it for towel storage and for any other items that don’t have a permanent place.
 Go for a slim storage cabinet so that it can be wheeled into any crevice out of your way when not in use, like the narrow space between the bath and toilet.